singularity-code/scim-endpoint/README.md

 ## intro

-for testing clients, this basic server implementation can be used.<br/>
-with a little bit of tuning and extra development, it can become production ready.<br/>
+for testing clients, this basic server implementation can be used. with a little bit of tuning and extra development, it can become production ready.

 currently implemented :

 - create, get, put, delete, search
 - discovery
+- basic authentication
+- schema validation

 on the list :